akshatbjain/Behavioral-Cloning/how-i-did-it.md

 My model consists of a convolution neural network with 5 convolutional layers 4 fully connected layers (this is the NVIDIA end-to-end learning model).
 The first three convolutional layers use a filter of size 5x5, a stride of 2x2 and depths of 24, 36 and 48.
 The last two convolutional layers use a filter of size 3x3, no stride and depths of 64 and 64.
 The fully connected layers are of sizes 1164, 100, 50 and 10.

-Figure below shows the NVIDIA end-to-end learning model that I used for this project:
+Figure below shows the NVIDIA end-to-end learning model that I used for this project (Reference: [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf)):

 ![alt text][image1]